Forte (horse): 2022: two-year-old season

-Connections opted to pass the Grade I Champagne Stakes for the Grade I Breeders' Futurity at Keeneland which was scheduled a week later.
-Again Forte was unhurried in the early stages settling in seventh place in a field of fourteen behind the 3/2 favorite Loggins.
-Forte was forced to tip four-wide on the turn moving into contention at the quarter pole.
-Forte moved his head in front of Loggins with two furlongs left to run and the colts battled the entire length of the stretch.
+Forte's connections opted to pass the Grade I Champagne Stakes for the Grade I Breeders' Futurity at Keeneland, which was scheduled a week later.
+The connections later stated that Forte's drug test result from the Hopeful was returned the day that entries for the Champagne were taken, which prevented Forte from entering the Champagne.
+In the Breeders' Futurity, Forte was again unhurried in the early stages, settling in seventh place in a field of fourteen behind the 3/2 favorite, Loggins.
+Forte tipped four-wide on the turn, moving into contention at the quarter pole.
+He moved his head in front of Loggins with two furlongs left to run, and the colts battled the length of the stretch.
 At the wire, Forte was the narrow victor in a time of 1:44.74 on a fast main track.
-Both runners made contact down the stretch with the winner placing the runner-up in tight quarters with about a sixteenth of a mile remaining.
+Both runners made contact down the stretch, with the winner placing the runner-up in tight quarters with about a sixteenth of a mile remaining.
 A long inquiry ensued, though the stewards ultimately made no change to the order of finish.
 By winning the Breeders' Futurity, Forte qualified to the Breeders' Cup since the event is a "Win and You're In" race for the GI Breeders' Cup Juvenile.